WebsiteBaker-modules/addon-file-editor/README.md

 ![](https://github.com/cwsoft/wb-addon-file-editor/raw/master/.screenshots/afe-file-manager.png)

 Per default, only files with ***recognized*** file extensions are displayed (text, images, archives).
 You can add/remove file extension via `AFE` configuration file ***code/config.php***.
-Details about `AFEs` configuration settings are shown in section *AFE Configuration Settings*.
+Details about `AFEs` configuration settings are shown in section [AFE Configuration Settings](https://github.com/cwsoft/wb-addon-file-editor#configuration-settings).

 To *edit* a text file, or to *view* an image in the browser, just click on the file name.
 To *rename* or *delete* files, click one the ***action icons*** on the right site of the file manager.
 You can *create* new files/folders or *upload* a file via the **action links** at the top of the file manager.
 The *[Reload]* option forces to read in all files and folders again.
 Use this option if you have installed a new Addon via the WebsiteBaker backend and it doesn´t show up in `AFE`.

 #### Online Image Editing
-If you have Pixlr support enabled via ***code/config.php***, an *edit* icon appears in the action icons group at the right of the image name.
-Clicking the *edit* icon transfers the image from your server to the online image editor [Pixlr](http://pixlr.com) for editing it in a Photoshop&trade; like environment.
-Using the Pixlr *save* dialogue stores the modified image as ***image_name.pixlr.jpg*** in the actual Add-on folder.
+If you click on the *edit* icon at the right of an image file, the image will be transferred to the online image editor service of [Pixlr](http://pixlr.com), allowing you to edit the image in a Photoshop&trade; like environment.
+Using the Pixlr *save* dialogue will save the modified image as ***image_name.pixlr.jpg*** in the actual Add-on folder.
 The original image remains untouched on your server.
 If you are happy with the image changes made, delete the original image and rename the modified image.
+Keep in mind that your image is uploaded to the pixlr.com server.
+So please read the Pixlr [FAQ](http://pixlr.com/faq/) and [Terms & Service](http://pixlr.com/terms_of_service/) ***before*** using this service.
+You can disable this service via the AFE configuration file ***code/config.php***.

-Your browser requires a [Flash&trade; plugin](http://get.adobe.com/de/flashplayer/) in order to use the online image service from [Pixlr](http://pixlr.com).
-Keep in mind that your image is uploaded to pixlr.com.
-So please make sure you read, understood and agree to the Pixlr [FAQ](http://pixlr.com/faq/) and [Terms & Service](http://pixlr.com/terms_of_service/) ***before*** using this service.
+Note: Your browser requires a [Flash&trade; plugin](http://get.adobe.com/de/flashplayer/) in order to use the online image service from [Pixlr](http://pixlr.com).

 #### Unzip Archive Files
-If you have unzip archive support enabled via ***code/config.php***, an *unzip* icon appears in the action icons group at the right of a *.zip file.
-Clicking the *unzip* icon allows you to unzip the archive to the actual folder on your server.
-This feature allows you to create nested folder structures and/or multiple files from an existing *.zip archive.
-The *.zip folder structure will be taken over.
-Any file contained in the target exraction folder which is older than the corresponding file in the archive will be replaced without further notice.
+Clicking the *unzip* icon shown in the action icons group for *.zip files allows you to unzip the archive to the actual folder on your server.
+This allows you to create nested folder structures and/or multiple files from an existing *.zip archive with ease.
+The *.zip folder structure is taken over.
+All files contained in the target exraction folder older than the corresponding file in the archive will be replaced without further notice.

-## AFE Configuration Settings
+## Configuration Settings
 You can modify the default settings of `AFE` via the configuration file ***code/config.php*** located in the `AFE` module folder.

 You can add/remove file exentison to the recognized file types for *text*, *image*, and *archives*.
 The default settings are as follows: